cdworschak/dolmenwood/README.md

 # Dolmenwood campaign details and overview

+## lankshorn rumours
+* King’s Mounds: The burial mounds in the woods to the south-east (0810) were originally built by the folk of the ancient King Hoarth, who would inter honoured warriors in woodland graves
+* Nightworms: If you travel east along the Ditchway, make sure to stay off the road at night.
+The woods are teeming with giant red worms that crave human flesh (0809)
+* The grimalkin’s revenge: The grimalkin proprietor of Bogway’s, Whimsly Bobblefrock, was bested in a game of cards by the illustrious Madame Shantywood.
+The vengeful fairy now hates Shantywood and is plotting a grisly doom for her.

+## general rumours
+* Rise of the talking beasts: The population of sapient beasts in Dolmenwood is growing, especially in the northern valley now known as the “Valley of Wise Beasts.”
+It is feared that some unknown force is rallying the talking beasts, preparing to overrun the forest and wrest town and bower from their rightful owners.
+* Spies of the Cold Prince: There are reports of frost-clad fairies upon the roads of Dolmenwood—undoubtedly servants of the Cold Prince.
+It is claimed that these frigid elves will trade icy jewels and fairy silver in exchange for information about what goes on in the deep woods
+* The dead in Dolmenwood: A curious property of Dolmenwood is that the souls of those who die there retain their connection to the corpse indefinitely.
+This is known, in scriptural terms, as “mortalism” and is a phenomenon of some dispute within the Pluritine Church.
+It is only through the careful ministrations of the order of Saint Signis the Silent (also known as the order of Lichwards) that the dead are put to rest.
+* The Drunes’ vengeance: Red-eyed ravens and ghostly owls have been spied congregating around graveyards.
+This is an omen that the wrath of the Drune is turning toward the Pluritine Church, in reprisal for the recent attacks on the brotherhood by the witch-hunters of the order of St Faxis.
+* The Nag-Lord moves south: Crookhorns have been sighted in the vicinity of the ruined abbey of St Clewyd of late, far to the south of their master’s dominion.
+The folk of Prigwort mutter fearfully of war.
+Word has it that the duke’s forces are massing in the town in anticipation of an attack.
+* The wizard of Prigwort: A magician by the name of Droobe makes his home within the town of Prigwort.
+It is said that he is amenable to visitors seeking his arcane knowledge and is willing to place or lift curses for a fee.
+It is believed that his magic is responsible for the otherworldly quality of the spirits brewed in Prigwort.

 ## responses
 * Sarah/Gabe
 	* native exploreres and fortune seekers, focus on sandbox play